Code-writter/book-bot/README.md

 1. For the word counts
 2. For the latter conts

-They both work on the give path of sample/
+They both work on the give path of sample